monibf/2D-GC/README.md

 ### OSX

-If you don't already have python3 installed, install it from [www.python.org](https://www.python.org/downloads/), Python 3.7 is prefered, however any version of python will probably work.
+If you don't already have python3 installed, install it from [www.python.org](https://www.python.org/downloads/), Python 3.7 is prefered, however any version of python3 will probably work.

 Run `OSX_INSTALL.command`, either by starting it in a terminal, or by double clicking in Finder.